Asperato/userdocs/docs/payments.md

      2. The payment would be immediately processed (2.17+).
 For older releases (before R2.17) the payment record would be created and will be processed through daily batch.

 ### Processing New Payment linked with Authorisation Record from code
 A new flow is added with Release 2.17.
 This flow process a single payment immediately, from the linked authorisation, and can be called from code.
+The flow api name is asp04.Process_Immediate_Payment.
+This flow need "payment Id" as input.

 Sample code to call this flow is below

 ```javascript
 Map<String, Object> params = new Map<String, Object>();